HumanLearning2021/HumanLearningApp/summaries/sprint1.md

 I spent much more time than alloted on this, and I hope to be able to focus more on a concrete increment rather than learning in the future.

-This week I worked on breaking ground for the cloud back-end subsystem of the application.
-I learned about Firebase and organized a project there.
-I could not get anything in the code for the lack of the model interface.
-The knowledge and (small) codebase I obtained will be useful in later phases.
-I spent much more time than alloted on this, and I hope to be able to focus more on a concrete increment rather than learning in the future.

 ## Jaakik, Marouane

 This week I have been implementing the user interface for creating datasets and associating the necessary categories names.
 Initially I thought of making a simple interface to chose whether to download or create a dataset consisting only of one single category object, However during the midweek standup there has been a change of plans so then I switched to implementing an interface to dynamically add the categories necessary when taking the picture